bioinformatics-ua/dicoogle-learning-pack/_docs/configuring.md

   The structure of the server settings file <em>config.xml</em> has changed in Dicoogle 3.
   The instructions above refer to this new format.
   When migrating an existing installation,
-  Dicoogle will automatically try to migrate the old settings file to the new one in <em>conf/config.xml</em>.
+  Dicoogle will automatically try to migrate the old settings file <em>config.xml</em>
+  into the new one in <em>confs/server.xml</em>.
   </p>
 </div>

 <div class="note warning">
-  <h5>Take extra care when modifying config.xml!</h5>
+  <h5>Take extra care when modifying configuration files by hand!</h5>
   <p>An incorrect configuration may prevent Dicoogle from running entirely.
 Consider backing up this file before modifying it.
 In order to revert all changes to the defaults, simply delete the file and let Dicoogle generate it again.</p>
 </div>